mxagar/spark_big_data_guide/02_Spark/README.md

 The `SparkContext` launches the Spark Web UI by default and it is available at port `4040` or `3000`:
 `http://<driver-node>:4040` (or `localhost:4040` if running locally).

+Elements in the Spark Web UI:

+- Tab Jobs: shows the list of jobs, their status, and execution time.
+- Tab Stages: shows the stages of the jobs, their status, and execution time.
+We can visualize the DAGs.
+- Tab Storage: shows the RDDs and DataFrames cached in memory.
+- Tab Environment: shows the configuration of the Spark application, including the Spark version, cluster manager, and environment variables.
+- Tab Executors: shows the list of executors, their status, memory usage, and disk usage.
+- Tab SQL: shows the executed SQL queries, their execution plans, and performance metrics.

+When we start a job and it takes longer than few seconds, we can monitor it in the Spark Web UI.

 Videos: